albertlauncher/documentation/src/_pages/using.md

 This is a remarkable technical advantage of triggered queries, but there are other reasons why plugins may provide only triggered handlers as well, such as:
 Ecology, economy, runtime, amount of output, order more important than content, etc.
 If there is no such trigger the query will be delegated to all global query handlers (multithreaded).
-As soon as the handlers finished the matches are sorted by match score and usage history and displayed .
+As soon as the handlers finished the matches are sorted by match score and usage history and displayed.
 In any case a separate set of results, the fallbacks, is provided by fallback handlers.

-### Items and actions

-TODO…

 ## The user interface